Intismeran autogene: Clinical development history

+Clinical development of intismeran autogene: the twelve trials registered on ClinicalTrials.gov as of August 2026.
+Bars run from each trial's start date to its primary completion date, shaded by phase.

 mRNA-4157/V940 was initially developed by Moderna starting in 2017.
 In May 2018, Moderna and MSD (Merck in US) announced collaboration on further development of the investigational agent.
 In 2019 Moderna and Merck jointly put mRNA-4157/V940 into clinical trials in combination with Merck's cancer immunotherapy drug pembrolizumab in resected stage IIIB-IV melanoma.
 In December 2022, Moderna and MSD announced that the study met its endpoint and demonstrated superiority.
 In February 2023, the Food and Drug Administration granted mRNA-4157/V940 breakthrough status.
 In April 2023, mRNA-4157 in combination with pembrolizumab received Prime Scheme Designation from the European Medicines Agency.

-In the 2023 AACR meeting, Professor Jeffrey S. Weber, the deputy director of the Perlmutter Cancer Center, presented the primary analysis outcome from the open-label, 2:1 randomization phase 2b study.
-At the pre-specified analysis point when 42 Recurrence-free survival (RFS) events occurred among 157 participants with resected stage IIIC-IV melanoma, 22.4% (24/107) in the mRNA-4157 plus pembrolizumab arm had recurrent disease, and 40% (20/50) in the pembrolizumab arm had recurrent disease, which lead to the well-known saying: mRNA-4157 in combination with pembrolizumab reduced risk by 44% in surgical resected melanoma.
+In the 2023 AACR meeting, Jeffrey S. Weber, the deputy director of the Perlmutter Cancer Center, presented the primary analysis outcome from the open-label, 2:1 randomization phase 2b study.
+At the pre-specified analysis point when 42 recurrence-free survival (RFS) events occurred among 157 participants with resected stage IIIC–IV melanoma, 22.4% (24/107) in the mRNA-4157 plus pembrolizumab arm had recurrent disease, and 40% (20/50) in the pembrolizumab arm had recurrent disease, concluding that mRNA-4157 in combination with pembrolizumab reduced risk by 44% in surgical resected melanoma.

 In July 2023, MSD and Moderna initiated the phase III study (study V940-001) evaluating mRNA-4157 in combination with pembrolizumab for adjuvant treatment of patients with resected high-risk stage IIB-stage IV melanoma.

 In the meantime, a phase III study of V940 plus Pembrolizumab versus placebo plus pembrolizumab as adjuvant therapy in non-small cell lung cancer patient with resected stage II, IIIA, IIIB (N2) is registered and expected to start at November 2023.
-Of note, patients who received prior neoadjuvant therapy for their current NSCLC diagnosis, or have been treated with any agent directed to stimulatory or coinhibitory T-cell receptors (e.g. PD-1, PD-L1, CTLA-4, et al.) are not allowed to enrol in the study.
+Of note, patients who received prior neoadjuvant therapy for their current NSCLC diagnosis, or have been treated with any agent directed to stimulatory or coinhibitory T-cell receptors (e.g. PD-1, PD-L1, CTLA-4, et al.) are not allowed to enroll in the study.

+On 19 August 2026, Merck and Moderna announced that the phase 3 INTerpath-001 trial (NCT05933577) had met both of its efficacy endpoints.
+In patients with completely resected stage IIB–IV cutaneous melanoma, intismeran autogene combined with pembrolizumab produced statistically significant improvements in recurrence-free survival and in distant metastasis-free survival compared with pembrolizumab alone.
+The trial randomized 1,137 patients 2:1 to intismeran autogene plus pembrolizumab or to placebo plus pembrolizumab.
+The companies reported no new safety signals.
+Detailed efficacy results, including overall survival, were not released at the time of the announcement.